Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 1 In this regulation "commissioner" includes a person designated by the commissioner to act on behalf of the commissioner for the purposes of this regulation.

-2 The provincial police force may, as provided by this regulation, dispose of stolen, abandoned or found personal property obtained in the course of performance of its duty where
+2 The provincial police service may, as provided by this regulation, dispose of stolen, abandoned or found personal property obtained in the course of performance of its duty where

-(a) the provincial police force does not, after reasonable effort, identify the true owner, and
+(a) the provincial police service does not, after reasonable effort, identify the true owner, and

 (b) a court of competent jurisdiction has not made an order in respect of the property.